 - A birthday gift reaching the destination a day after the birthday.

 - What if Santa delivers that particular Peppa Pig life-size toy your child has been coveting for months, a day after Christmas?

-- What if the freight carrier delays the delivery of a very critical part that is of high priority in fixing a commercial jet or a major factory?
+- What if a shipping carrier delays the delivery of a very critical part that is of high priority in fixing a commercial jet or a major factory?

-- A 5-year-old’s birthday party goodies: balloons, candles, party favors, candies, and snacks delivered an hour late.
+- A five-year-old’s birthday party goodies: balloons, candles, party favors, candies, and snacks are delivered an hour late.
 Can you imagine a birthday party with bare walls and no candles?